davidjeong/pdf-merger/README.md

 Application which merges two pdf together.
 Basic functionality works
-  -Merge two PDF files together.
+* Merge two PDF files together.

 More features to come!
-  -Choose which pages to merge.
+* Choose which pages to merge.
-  -Dynamically change order of pages.
+* Dynamically change order of pages.
-  -Merge more than two files.
+* Merge more than two files.